-Professors of the Practice4 are faculty who are hired to enhance Brown's pedagogical mission and whose qualifications are earned primarily through professional experience rather than scholarly credentials.
+Professors of the Practice are faculty who are hired to enhance Brown's pedagogical mission and whose qualifications are earned primarily through professional experience rather than scholarly credentials.
 The Professor of the Practice ranks should be used sparingly, only in cases in which other academic titles are not sufficient, and only for appointments that are primarily aimed at teaching, advising, or serving as an interface between the academic unit and the relevant professional sector.
 Faculty may be appointed at the rank of Assistant, Associate, or full Professor of the Practice.

-4 From 2005 to 2014, the title "Clinical" was applied for this rank (e.g., Clinical Assistant Professor, Clinical Associate Professor).
+&lt;sup>4 From 2005 to 2014, the title "Clinical" was applied for this rank (e.g., Clinical Assistant Professor, Clinical Associate Professor).
 It was replaced with "Professor of the Practice" by faculty vote on April 1, 2014.

 Professors of the Practice are appointed based on their professional experience, on their ability to serve the projected needs of their program, and on their teaching effectiveness.
-Appointments may be made for a period of up to five years, and are renewable.
-Initial appointments at the rank of Assistant Professor of the Practice of any term length, or initial appointments at the rank of Associate or Full Professor of the Practice with a contract length of one year or less, may be made through the offices of the Deans of the Faculty, Medicine and Biological Sciences, Engineering, Public Health, or the School of Professional Studies, and do not require TPAC review.
+Appointments of Assistant Professors of the Practice may be made for a period of up to three years, and are renewable.
+Appointments of Associate and Full Professors of the Practice may be made for a period of up to five years, and are renewable.
+Initial appointments at the rank of Assistant Professor of the Practice for a term of up to three years, or initial appointments at the rank of Associate or Full Professor of the Practice with a contract length of one year or less, may be made through the offices of the Deans of the Faculty, Medicine and Biological Sciences, Engineering, Public Health, or the School of Professional Studies, and do not require TPAC, CMFA or PHFA review.
 Reappointments at any rank and initial appointments at the ranks of Associate Professor and Professor of the Practice with a contract length of greater than one year require review by TPAC, the CMFA, or the PHFA as appropriate.